 The winter of 1866 was the beginning of the end for the social experiment of Ora Labora.
 The harsh reality of not being able to quickly clear land and sow crops to turn a profit doomed the colony.
 The situation was only extended by short-term loans from its benefactor in Pennsylvania.
 Emil would place the blame of the financial situation on Faul and Kolb, but these two men had been in the Army for over two years.
 It appears that they came back to a rudderless operation.
 Upon arrival, creditors look to have descended on the two veterans looking for leadership and money to pay outstanding debts.

-The story turns from here to how Ora Labora begins to unravel and its effect on the communities of the Upper Thumb.
+The story turns from here on one of Emil’s last schemes to keep the Colony going and how Ora Labora begins to unravel and its effect on the communities of the Upper Thumb.

 Related Reading About Ora Labora

-Ora Labora – A Lost Colony In Michigan’s North – Ora Labora known as “Christian German Agricultural and Benevolent Society of Ora et Labora” (Pray and Work), where it’s parishioners could combine work with prayer, and live according to the Methodist Church Discipline.
+Ora Labora – A Lost Colony In Michigan’s North – Part One – Ora Labora is known as “Christian German Agricultural and Benevolent Society of Ora et Labora” (Pray and Work), where it’s parishioners could combine work with prayer, and live according to the Methodist Church Discipline.
 Founded in 1862.

 Ora Labora – A Lost Colony in Michigan’s North – Part Two – Part II of the Ora Labora story outlines the summer of 1863.
 The building is rapid and progress exciting in Michigan’s north.
 But the looming effect of the Civil War is about to impact this fledgling German religious colony.